George-Nyamao/ROBO_chatbot_03132020/README.md

 In this case the textfile, chatbot.txt is taken from the Wikipedia page for chatbots.

-I followed a tutorial by Parul Pandey in Medium:
+I used the tutorial by Parul Pandey on Medium:

 https://medium.com/analytics-vidhya/building-a-simple-chatbot-in-python-using-nltk-7c8c8215ac6e